HXDcircuit

 When designing an 8-layer PCB, impedance control mainly depends on the stackup structure, material parameters, and trace geometry.
 To calculate impedance correctly, you need to control several key variables:

-- Trace width (W): a wider trace results in lower impedance.You can use our online tool to calculate the trace width.
+• Trace width (W): Wider traces have lower impedance.You can use our online tool to calculate the right trace width.

 The dielectric thickness between the signal layer and the reference plane is the most critical parameter for impedance control.
 A larger thickness leads to higher impedance.
-For this reason, PCB manufacturers usually provide a stackup parameter table during the design stage to ensure accurate impedance matching.
+For this reason, PCB manufacturers usually provide a stackup parameter table during the design stage.
+This helps ensure accurate impedance matching.

 During routing, the following design rules are also important:

-After manufacturing, the PCB supplier usually performs TDR (Time Domain Reflectometry) testing to verify the impedance and ensure it stays within a tolerance of ±10% or ±5%.
+After manufacturing, the PCB supplier often performs TDR (Time Domain Reflectometry) testing.

 Key Design Rules for 8-Layer High-Speed PCBs